jimhigson/oboe.js/writing/main/6_Conclusion.md

 Fullness
 ========

-Doesn't support all of jsonpath.
-Not a strict subset of the language.

-### Potential to improve efficiency

 Oboe stores all items that are parsed from the JSON it receives, resulting in a memory use which is as high as a DOM parser.
 These are kept in order to be able to provide a match to any possible JSONPath